iov-one/docs/docs/transaction.md

 ## Protocol buffers
 ---
-Lets start with explaining what is protobuf and how to use them:
+Let's start with explaining what is protobuf and how to use them:

 > Protocol Buffers (a.k.a., protobuf) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.

 This line is from [protobuf github repo](https://github.com/protocolbuffers/protobuf)

-In a nutshell, protobuf is a really effective and easy to use communications protocol.
-In order to use it you have to define your protoc definitions(*.proto*) and then compile them to a language  you desired which protocol buffers [supports](https://developers.google.com/protocol-buffers/docs/tutorials).
-After these steps you are ready to use the high tech comms in your software.
+In a nutshell, protobuf is a effective and easy to use communication protocol.
+To use it you have to define your protoc definitions(*.proto*) and then compile them to a language you desired which protocol buffers [supports](https://developers.google.com/protocol-buffers/docs/tutorials).
+After these steps, you are ready to use the high tech comms in your software.

 ### Weave proto definitions

 _Weave_ protobuf definitions are kept under [weave/spec/proto](https://github.com/iov-one/weave/tree/master/spec/proto) for easy access and usage.
-I encourage you to dive in _weave/spec/proto_ and have a vague idea how *weave codec* files are defined and structered.
+I encourage you to dive in _weave/spec/proto_ and have a vague idea of how *weave codec* files are defined and structered.

 ## Weave/Tx (Transactions)
 ---
 Lets start explaining [tx codec](https://github.com/iov-one/weave/blob/v0.18.0/spec/proto/cmd/bnsd/app/codec.proto).

-All you need to connect to `BNS` or any `weave` based blockhain is using this `tx codec`.
+All you need to connect to `BNS` or any `weave` based blockchain is using this `tx codec`.

-On the first line of the `codec` you will see
+On the first line of the `codec`, you will see
 ```proto
 syntax = "proto3";
 ```